 It isn’t much of a stretch, though, to look to Airbnb for unique wedding venues.
 Just remember that you can always contact the host to see if they can accommodate your event, even if they don’t list it as an option on the website.

 At $1050 per night on Airbnb, this huge farmhouse with attached property, including a pool, is a steal.

 Splacer is a unique website that allows “hosts” to list their unique meeting spaces.
 You can search by your zip code to find venues in your area.

 Remember, finding your unique wedding space takes some creative thinking.
 When searching Splacer, don’t limit your search to just reception or wedding keywords.
 Charity events, festivals, conferences, and, believe it or not, memorials, were words that turned up some super cool spaces for me.

 Don’t see anything on the map in your zip?
 Zoom out to include more of your local area.
 When you widen your search, you open yourself up to a whole host of more options!

 Found on Splacer, this amazing space is a dance studio by day and a reception hall by night.
 At only $250/hour, it includes room for 250 guests, a kitchen and bathroom, and parking.
 Talk about a score.

 Natural Retreats is a vacation home rental service located in some strategic and beautiful parts of the country.
 Search areas like Palm Springs, Lake Tahoe, Park City in Utah, and more.

-Being as they are luxury homes within some beautiful natural landscapes, they are quite expensive if you were to rent it for a vacation.
-But search around and then contact an owner to see if you can rent their place for just a couple days, using it strictly for your wedding venue.
+Being as they are luxury homes within some beautiful natural landscapes, they are quite expensive if you were to rent them for a vacation.
+But search around and then contact an owner to see if you can rent their place for just a couple of days, using it strictly for your wedding venue.